The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Caution is advised when using Dynatuss liquid in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Dynatuss liquid while you are pregnant.
-It is not known if Dynatuss liquid is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Dynatuss liquid.

 Possible side effects of Dynatuss liquid: